-Refinements to the Preliminary DSAP documents, based on the informational workshop described in IV, shall be prepared.
+Refinements to the Preliminary DSAP documents, based on the informational workshop described in II, shall be prepared.
 The resulting Final DSAP shall be submitted to Escambia County for review and approval by the Planning Board and Board of County Commissioners.
 DSAP's prepared by an individual property owner or other venture must be presented through the County planning staff to the Board of County Commissioners.
-The DSAP will not be effective until approved by the Escambia County Board of County Commissioners. - and found in compliance by the Florida Department of Community Affairs.
+The DSAP will not be effective until approved by the Escambia County Board of County Commissioners.